estatewatch/estatewatch.github.io/content/estates/teviot.md

 The appraisal argues that providing more than 35% affordable housing would make the scheme 'unviable' but brushes over the fact that a 16% protected profit margin for Poplar HARCA has been written in to the appraisal as a cost - i.e. Poplar HARCA is guaranteed a £131m profit before any surplus available for affordable housing is calculated.

+We argue in our [Alternative Good Practice Guide to Estate Regeneration](img/alternative-good-practice-guide-to-estate-regeneration.pdf) that housing associations should not be allowed to profit from estate redevelopment.

-The appraisal also counts on £95m grant funding from the Mayor despite the Mayor's policy of funding only *additional* social housing on estate redevelopments and not *replacement* social housing!
+The Financial Viability Appraisal also counts on £95m grant funding from the Mayor despite the Mayor's policy of funding only *additional* social housing on estate redevelopments and not *replacement* social housing!

 ![Extract from the FVA appraisal](src/images/teviotgrant.png)